drupal-code-builder/drupal-code-builder-drush/README.md

 This is a set of Drush commands for generating code with the Drupal Code Builder library (https://github.com/drupal-code-builder/drupal-code-builder).

-The 9.x branch works with Drush 9.
-For Drush 8, use the 8.x branch.

 ## Installation

-There are two ways to install this command:

-- Composer installation as a Drush extension
+Install this command with Composer:

-  1. Do `composer require drupal-code-builder/drupal-code-builder-drush` to
+`composer require drupal-code-builder/drupal-code-builder-drush`

-    install this package and its dependencies.
-You will need your project to use drupal-composer/drupal-project, or have your composer.josn configured to place Drush extensions into drush/contrib.
-- Manual installation as Drush extension
-  1. Place this somewhere Drush will locate it as a command, such as drush/contrib.
-  2. Do `composer require drupal-code-builder/drupal-code-builder` to install the Drupal Coder Builder library.
+## Setup

-Once this is installed, do `drush cbu`.
+Once this is installed, do `drush cb:update`.
 This detects hooks, services, and plugin types in your Drupal site's codebase and analyses them for use with Drupal Code Builder.

 ## Usage